irkartem/stories/BareMetalDiagnose.md

 Also you need to check /proc/kmsg and mprime results.txt file for some complex CPU Error.

 ##RAM
-* Some cells can be broken
+* Some RAM cells can be broken

-Need to check every RAM cell, does it work property.
-Classical Memtet+ tool does not suitable, becouse work separately and did not provide result.
+Need to check every RAM cell.
+Classical Memtet+ tool does not suitable, because work on bare metal and did not provide result in free versions.
 But test memory at operation system level, does not check all RAM cells.
 It is weakness of our purpose.
-We choised metested utility.
+We chose memtested tool.
 Usage:

 ```
 memtester `cat /proc/meminfo |grep MemFree | awk '{print $2-1024}'`k 5